How to Keep Water Out of Ears When Swimming

 They are helpful for the head-above-water swimmer who simply wants to keep any water from splashing into the ears, like people doing water aerobics, water jogging, doing head-up breaststroke, or simply lounging by the pool.

-But for swimmers dunking their head into the water, it will not completely stop water from accessing the ear canal.
+But for swimmers dunking their head into the water, swim caps do not stop water from accessing the ear canal.

 What happens if water gets in my ear when swimming?